 Some of our Retirement Living PLUS homeowners receive additional care from us.
-Where it is necessary to do so, we will continue to provide that care while a homeowner is self-isolating.
-There is specific Government guidance on this which we are following.
+If necessary, we will continue to provide that care while a homeowner is self-isolating, following specific Government guidance to stay safe.

 Who in the development is dealing with getting shopping or supplies?

-All deliveries must be left in the main entrance/reception and collected by homeowners, if possible.
-Anyone who has to enter the development must sign in, wash their hands and use the gloves supplied.
-They must also follow the social distancing policy, not enter the communal areas and not use the lifts which are reserved for homeowners.
+We are asking that deliveries are left in the main entrance/reception and collected by homeowners, if possible.
+This helps to reduce unnecessary visitors throughout the development.
+All visitors must also follow the social distancing policy and not use the lifts which are reserved for homeowners.

 What happens when there is no House or Estate Manager?